technologiestiftung/umweltatlas-masterportal-v3/doc/addOnsVue.md

 * Javascript (`"type": "javascript"`)
 * SearchInterface (`"type": "searchInterface"`)

 All entries to the `addonsConf.json` defined by an object are expected to be written in Vue or pure javascript.
-The deprecated Backbone add-ons are always defined by a string.

 By default, an add-on's key is the name of its folder.
 By using the parameter `path` you may specify any other path.
 This way, you may group multiple add-ons in a folder.